Nice Girls Don't Win: Background and conception

 Parvati Shallow is an American reality television personality.
 She is known for competing on several seasons of the American reality competition series Survivor.
 After initially placing sixth on Survivor: Cook Islands in 2006, she returned to compete on Survivor: Micronesia in 2008, winning the game and the prize of US$1,000,000.
-After winning Micronesia, she returned again on Survivor: Heroes vs. Villains in 2010, finishing as the runner-up, and for a forth time on Survivor: Winners at War in 2020, placing 15th.
+After winning Micronesia, she returned again on Survivor: Heroes vs. Villains in 2010, finishing as the runner-up, and for a fourth time on Survivor: Winners at War in 2020, placing 15th.
 Shallow is considered one of the greatest and most iconic Survivor players of all time, gaining a reputation as a "black widow" for using flirtation and seduction as a strategy in the game.
 After competing on Survivor four times, Shallow made additional television appearances on the second season of The Traitors, the second season of Deal or No Deal Island, and Australian Survivor: Australia V The World.

 When I entered the world of reality TV competition at 23 years old, I released control over my own story and I lost myself in the noise for a long time, writing this book in the thick of a difficult divorce helped me reclaim my power by telling my story, my way.

 — Parvati Shallow discussing her inspiration for the book.